-The Gun Violence Restraining Order (GVRO), also known as the Firearms Restraining Order (FRO), creates a mechanism for family members and household members to work with law enforcement to temporarily remove guns and prevent the purchase of new guns by individuals who pose a potential risk to themselves or others.
-Modeled after the success of domestic violence restraining orders that are in place in all 50 states, the GVRO has the potential to stop a crisis situation from occurring.
+The Gun Violence Restraining Order (GVRO) creates a mechanism for family members, household members and law enforcement to work with courts to temporarily remove guns and prevent the purchase of new guns by individuals who pose a potential risk to themselves or others.
+Modeled after the success of domestic violence restraining orders that are in place in all 50 states, the GVRO has the potential to prevent harm in a crisis situation.

 Why do we need a GVRO?

 Family members, household members, and law enforcement who are concerned that an individual poses a threat to themselves or others can now access a Gun Violence Restraining Order.
 A GVRO offers families and loved ones a judicial pathway for temporarily removing firearms and prohibiting future gun purchases for the duration of the order.

 Request a “Petition for Firearms Restraining Order” (form GV-100) from your County Superior Court Civil or Family Law Clerk or download the form here.

 Step 2: Complete and Submit a Petition

 Complete and submit the application to your County Superior Court Civil or Family Law Clerk.